Why build a connection to nature?

-I have a new website devoted only to nature sketching: Wild Ozark Nature Journal.
-Daily sketching and journaling is a great way to reconnect.
+Sketching and journaling in situ are great ways to reconnect.
 You don’t have to live in the country to do this, either.
 A leaf on the sidewalk is a great subject!

 The section header takes you to the archive of posts tagged with “nature” at my blog.
 Below are listed some of my favorite posts and pages from my blog that I think you’ll enjoy.

-I have a new book on getting to know the common plants that grow in eastern/southeastern United States.
+My book on getting to know the common plants that grow in eastern/southeastern United States.
 The first one is now published and there are more in the works.
 Each one focuses only on ten plants, so it’s not an overwhelming amount of information and they’re geared for beginners.
-I have several books on the topic of American ginseng and plants that grow in ginseng habitat.
-The most recent ones picture books highlighting the beauty of ginseng habitat, which is something any nature-lover will appreciate.
-I have ideas for more picture books featuring a more general focus on nature and beauty of the Ozark woodlands and backroads.
-The section heading above is a hyperlink and will bring you to my book page if you’d like to take a look.

 Here’s the link to my short fantasy stories set in the Ozarks.
 No Qualms is the latest story.
 It is set at Hobbs State Park in northwest Arkansas and features the use of bloodroot as a plant ally.
 It’s a fantasy story.
 At my fiction website I have a some 100-word flash fiction stories (still working on uploading them), all somehow influenced by my life here in the wild.
 The section header takes you to my fantasy site.